CloudNativeWales/Meetops/Blog/001_OURFIRSTMEETUP.md

 ## Meetup Time!

 Meetup hosted at DevOpsGuys on 22nd floor opened doors at 6.30 pm.
-By this time, the main room was ready to recieve all the attendees and importantly the pizzas and drinks had been already laid out.
+By this time, the main room was ready to receive all the attendees and importantly the pizzas and drinks had been already laid out.
 As people arrived the room started to fill up.
-It was great to see people getting to know eachother who worked in different roles and came from different backgrounds.
+It was great to see people getting to know each other who worked in different roles and came from different backgrounds.
 We could already start to see the power Cloud Native Technology has to bring people together in a room to share ideas and experiences.

 <TODO>[ADD PHOTO OF PIZZAS]
 <TODO>[ADD PHOTO OF THE ROOM]